-Classroom teachers will use these cards to document specific behaviors that cause learning problems or behavior issues in class.
-The cards assist the students in taking responsibility for their choices.
-The cards allow parents to see what behaviors occurred and when.
-Each card contains space for 6 specific instances of inappropriate choices.
-If a student fills a card, a detention will be issued and a note will go home to the parents.
-The card will be maintained in each classroom, but we recommend that parents inquire about their child's card routinely.
+Classroom teachers will use warning slips to document specific behaviors that cause learning problems or behavior issues in class.
+Warning Slips assist the students in taking responsibility for their choices.
+The slips allow parents to see what behaviors occurred and when.
+Upon receiving 6 warning slips, a student will also receive a detention.
+A detention will be issued for each concurring warning slip issued.
+Warning slip infractions will last for the duration of a quarter.

-Students will receive a new Accountability Card each quarter.
-It is the student's responsibility to carry the card with them at all times while at school.
-At the end of the day the card will be collected by the homeroom teacher.
-If the card is lost or forgotten, it is the student's responsibility, and he/she will have to accept the consequences.
-Students who do not have their Accountability Card will be given an automatic detention.
-The student will receive a mark (1) on their new card for the "lost card".
+It is the student's responsibility to have their warning slip signed by their parent/guardian and returned to the teacher the following day.
+If the warning slip is lost or forgotten, it is the student's responsibility, and he/she will have to accept the consequences.
+Students who do not have their warning slip signed by a parent/guardian and returned the next day will be given an automatic detention.

-Possible Accountability Infractions
+Possible Warning Slip Infractions

 - 1. Uniform violation

 - 2. Unacceptable behavior choice

 - 3. Not letting the adult be in charge

 - 4. Lack of respect

 - 5. Lack of responsibility

 - 6. Inappropriate behavior in hallway/lunch area & other campus areas

 - 7. Not being prepared for class and having correct materials

-- 8. Loss of card